 Ay 140 abc.
 Seminar in Astrophysics.
-4-12 units; first, second, third terms.
+4-12 mits; first, second, third terms.
 Discussions on the large scale distribution of matter in the Universe, statistics of the distribution of nebulae and clusters of nebulae.
 Hydrodynamic and statistical mechanical analysis of the morphology of nebulae.
 Theory and discussion of observational data obtained from observations on stars of special interest, such as supernovae, novae, white dwarfs, variable stars, and emission line stars.
 Theory and practice of new types of telescopes and other observational devices.
 Practical work of reduction of data obtained with the Schmidt telescopes on Palomar Mountain.
 Only students, assistants, faculty members, and visiting research personnel are admitted to the seminar who have the time, inclination and ability to engage in active, constructive work on problems which will be formulated in this seminar.
 Meetings throughout the year according to agreement.
 Instructor: Zwicky.

-- Ay 141 abc.
+Ay 141 abc.
 Research Conference in Astronomy.
 2 units; first, second and third terms.
-Meets weekly to discuss work in progress in connection with the staff of the Mount Wilson and Palomar Observatories. - Ay 142.
+Meets weekly to discuss work in progress in connection with the staff of the Mount Wilson and Palomar Observatories.

+Ay 142.
 Research in Astronomy, Radio Astronomy, and Astrophysics.
 Units in accordance with the work accomplished.
 The student should consult a member of the department and have a definite program of research outlined before registering.
-Eighteen units required for candidacy. - Ay 206.
-Variable Stars.
-6 units (2-0-4); third term.
-The physical properties of various types of intrinsic variables.
-Their role in stellar evolution.
-The use of variables in galactic structure and the extragalactic distance scale.
-Instructor: Kraft. - Ay 210.
+Eighteen units required for candidacy.

+Ay 210.
 Interstellar Matter.
 9 units (3-0-6); second term.
 The interstellar gas and dust.
 Reddening, absorption and polarization of light.
-Interstellar absorption lines.
+Insterstellar absorption lines.
 Ionized and neutral regions.
 Excitation of emission lines.
 The dynamics of gas clouds.
 Star formation.
+Instructor: Munch.

-Given in alternate years.
-Not given in 1960-61. - Ay 211.
+Ay 211.
 Stellar Dynamics and Galactic Structure.
 9 units (3-0-6); first term.
 Dynamical and kinematical description of stellar motions.
 Galactic rotation and the density distribution.
 Dynamics of clusters; relaxation times.
 Structure and mass of the galaxy and external systems.
-Given in alternate years.
-Not given in 1960-61. - Ay 212.
-Extragalactic Nebulae.
-9 units (3-0-6); second term.
-Nature and contents of extragalactic nebulae.
-Instructor: Baade. - Ay 215.
+Instructor: Schmidt.

+Ay 213.
+Selected Topics in Observational Cosmology.
+9 units (2-3-4); second term.
+Calibration of distance indicators.
+The Hubble constant.
+World models.
+Stellar content of galaxies.
+Classification of galaxies.
+Instructor: Sandage.

+Ay 214.
+Theoretical Cosmology.
+9 units (3-0-6); first term.
+The present situation in the interpretation of the large scale structure of the universe.
+General relativity and recent theories.
+Relation between data and theory, with special reference to radio astronomy.
+The expanding universe.
+Instructor: Hoyle.

+Ay 215.
 Seminar in Theoretical Astrophysics.
 6 units (2-0-4); third term.
 Prerequisites: Ay 131 and/or Ay 132.
 Recent developments in astrophysics for advanced students.
 The current theoretical literature will be discussed with special reference to possible observational applications.
 Subject matter will vary from year to year.
-Given in alternate years.
-Not given in 1960-61. - Ay 216.
-Advanced Stellar Interiors and Evolution.
-9 units (3-0-6); first term.
-Physical problems of stellar interiors.
-Methods of machine computation.
-Stellar evolution.
-Instructor: Hoyle.
+Instructor: Munch.